Womens March Network Staff

 Earlier in her career, Kelsey held various positions in commercial banking companies, including Kislak National Bank/Popular Bank and Mellon United National/ Bank/Sabadell United Bank.

 Kelsey is skilled in financial management, nonprofit administration, fiscal reporting, financial audits, and human resources.
 She is also an energetic team player and a leader who collaborates with others to accomplish any goal.
 She is adept in strategic planning and reducing corporate outlay.

-Kelsey is a graduate of the University of Maryland University College, where she earned her bachelor’s degree in Business Management and graduated with Honors.
-She currently lives in Maryland but is originally from Alabama and moved to Florida in her teen years.
+Kelsey graduated from the University of Maryland University College, earning her bachelor’s degree in Business Management with a minor in Business Administration.
+She lives in Maryland but is originally from Alabama and moved to Florida in her teen years.
 She is married and has two children.

 Chief of Staff

 Guided by Paulo Freire’s “Pedagogy of the Oppressed,” Aquib S. Yacoob is a community organizer and “fixer” utilizing the arts and culture as vehicles to (re)claim power in communities oppressed by difference.

 Yacoob is a 25 years old queer Muslim immigrant from Guyana, South America.
 A first generation college student, and a graduate of Colby College, Yacoob’s study spanned the globe examining the intricacies and intersections of community health, identity, human rights and social movements.

 Yacoob launched #BrownManRunning, a social change strategy firm, at age 24, after working at Amnesty International for 10 years.